wp-plugins/mailchimp-top-bar/readme.txt

 == Upgrade Notice ==

 = 1.0.1 =
 Added an option to make the bar "sticky" & to choose bar size.
+Please update MailChimp for WordPress first.